ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 2022](#cruz2022tlunified)) and WikiText TL-39 ([Cruz and Cheng, 2019](#cruz2019wikitext)) that are much more recent.
 For my experiments, I will use the TLUnified dataset because one of its subdomains (news) resembles that of standard NER benchmarks like CoNLL.
+It contains reports from 2009 to 2020 that were scraped from major Filipino-language news sites, broadsheet and associated tabloid, in the Philippines (e.g., CNN Philippines, ABS-SCBN, Manila Times, etc.).

 > I will be using the TLUnified dataset as it's more recent, and one of its
 > subdomains resemble that of standard NER benchmarks like CoNLL.

 My process goes like this: I will train a model from WikiANN and have it predict entities for TLUnified.
 Then, I will correct the predictions using